 In November 2016, the Government of Ontario passed the Waste Free Ontario Act (WFOA, Bill 151) which began the process of reshaping the waste diversion policy framework in Ontario by repealing the Waste Diversion Act and setting the stage to transition existing stewardship plans to an Individual Producer Responsibility (IPR) model under the Resource Recovery and Circular Economy Act (RRCEA).

-OTS is working on developing the wind up plan as directed by the MoECC and is consulting with stakeholders throughout the process.
-Updates, relevant documents and consultation announcements will be posted here on a regular basis.
-Check back frequently for news.
+Updates, relevant documents and consultation announcements will be posted on a regular basis.
+Check back frequently.